akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### Remove from serialization-bindings

-When a class is not used for serialization any more it can be removed from `serialization-bindings` but to still allow deserialization it must then be listed in the `allowed-class-prefix` configuration.
+When a class is not used for serialization anymore it can be removed from `serialization-bindings` but to still allow deserialization it must then be listed in the `allowed-class-prefix` configuration.
 This is useful for example during rolling update with serialization changes, or when reading old stored data.
 It can also be used when changing from Jackson serializer to another serializer (e.g. Protobuf) and thereby changing the serialization